Learning Abroad Center

 Housing & Meals

-You will live in an extended stay hotel with other program participants.
-You are responsible for your own meals.
+Live in an extended stay hotel with other program participants.
+You are responsible for most meals.

 Excursions

 The program includes excursions to several local sports and recreational facilities.
-Students will participate in local visits, such as hiking in the national park of Cévennes, observing a training session of the Montpellier handball club, and attending a professional handball game.
+You will participate in local visits, such as hiking in the national park of Cévennes and in the mountains at St. Guilhem le Désert, observing a training session of the Montpellier handball club, and attending a professional handball game.

 Flight